opra-tool/opra/CONTRIBUTING.md

 ## Defining acoustical params

-Acoustical params are defined in `acoustical-params/`, see this directory for example param configurations.
+Acoustical params are defined in two parts.
+First, a definition used for presentation to the user has to be put in `acoustical-param-definition/`, see this directory for example params.
+It also has to be added to the list in `main.ts` if it is to be displayed to the user.
+Params not included in this list will still be calculated and included in exports.

+Param groups are used to render graphs containing multiple different params.
+All params in a group need to be of the same unit.
+Membership in a group has no effect on param calculation.

+Second, an implementation for the parameter's calculation has to be put in `acoustical-param-analyzing/param-implementation`.
 A param definition requires a `forType` attribute, which can be `omnidirectional`, `binaural` or `mid-side`.
 The analyzing logic then makes sure to supply the calculation function(s) with the appropriate octave bands.
 A `omnidirectional` param will thus receive single-channel octave bands, while params of the other types will receive dual-channel octave bands.

 **NOTE:** currently, `omnidirectional` and `mid-side` will receive **squared** octave bands, while `binaural` will receive **non-squared** octave bands.
 This is subject to change in the future for consistency.

-If `environmentDependent` is set to `true`, the param will be recalculated when the user changes environment values like temperature or humidity.
+A parameter implementation has to be added to the `ALL_PARAMS` list in `acoustical-param-analyzing/params.ts` to be picked up by the application.
+If the parameter implementation depends on environment parameters like temperature or humidity, it additionally has to be added to the `ENVIRONMENT_DEPENDENT_PARAMS` list.

 Params can use other params as a basis for their calculation.
 Lookup functions for single-figure and octave band results are passed into the calculation functions.
 These accept a param ID and throw an error when no result is found.
 The analyzing logic guarantees, that no old results are read, for example from before an environment values update.

-Param groups are used to render graphs containing multiple different params.
-All params in a group need to be of the same unit.
-Membership in a group has no effect on param calculation.

-The `main.ts` file contains lists of params for the applicatio to calculate and separate lists for params and param groups to display in the UI.
-A newly created param should be added to one or all of these lists.

 **NOTE:** params, which depend on others, need to be listed **after** these params, otherwise the requested result will not be available, yet